 Gemma took on the role of coordinator of the Doctoral Programme on Water Resource Systems in 2009.
 She has a broad background and obtained a bachelors degree with honours in Geology and Physical Geography from the University of Edinburgh, Scotland in 2002.
 In 2004 she completed a Master of Science in Development and Environment at Royal Holloway, University of London, UK.
 Her interest in water resources was developed during her Masters dissertation which examined the potential for rainwater harvesting in Nepal.
 After working for an environmental consultancy she took on a PhD in the School of Environmental Sciences at the University of Reading, UK and graduated in 2009.
 Her PhD thesis explored the interactions between soil sustainability and soil and water management when reclaimed water is used for irrigation in the Middle East.
 She particularly valued the opportunity to conduct extended periods of research fieldwork in Jordan.

-Gemma has published 22 scientific articles in areas of water resource management covering water reuse, stakeholder participation, socio-hydrology and interdisciplinary research and education.
-She is a regular reviewer for a variety of water related journals, is on the editorial board for the Italian Journal of Groundwater - Acque Sotterranee, is a co-convener for a session on transdisciplinarity in hydrology at the Annual Meeting of the European Geosciences Union, and an invited speaker at the 2017 Fall Meeting of the American Geosciences Union.
+Gemma has published 23 scientific articles in areas of water resource management covering water reuse, stakeholder participation, socio-hydrology and interdisciplinary research and education.
+She is Associate Editor for AQUA - Water Infrastructure, Ecosystems and Society, Associate Editor for Frontiers in Water: Water and Human Systems and Special issue editor: Women in Science, Water and Human Systems.
+She is also guest editor for Hydrology and Earth Systems Sciences (HESS) journal, Special Issue on Transdisciplinary approaches to hydrology and water resources management and Editorial Board Member for Environmental Research Communications.
+She is a co-convener for a session on transdisciplinarity in hydrology at the Annual Meeting of the European Geosciences Union, and an invited speaker at the 2017 Fall Meeting of the American Geosciences Union.